Find Family Names for the Temple with the “Take A Name” App

 Do you have any of the same problems?
 I learned from these friends that the “Take a Name” app isn’t just for beginners, but for those who are frustrated because they have such full trees.
 Many people working on the same pioneer and early Mormon lines make it more difficult to know where to look for missing family members.

 So many people have mentioned to me that having a full tree is their biggest hurdle with finding a name for the temple.
 I can understand that.
 One of my grandparents was a convert, so most of my research focuses on finding his ancestors.
-The other three of my grandparents come from early Mormon ancestors, so it’s more difficult knowing where to start and where to look to find names for the temple.
+The other three of my grandparents come from early LDS ancestors, so it’s more difficult knowing where to start and where to look to find names for the temple.